What Do Barber Do?

 The states with the most job growth for Barber are Washington, New Jersey, and Colorado.
 Watch out if you plan on working in North Dakota, Nebraska, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Barber
+Salary for a Barber

-The salary for Barbers ranges between about $19,280 and $52,600 a year.
+Barbers make between $19,280 and $52,600 a year.

 Barbers who work in Washington, Maryland, or Illinois, make the highest salaries.